This accessibility statement applies to the www.westsussex.gov.uk website.

 - make online maps accessible

-- add transcripts to audio files at Level A/AA.
+- add transcripts to audio files published before 23 September 2020.

 What we’re doing to improve accessibility